 A high profit margin means you buy items for much cheaper than you sell them online for.
 But there’s more to sticking an arbitrary figure on your products.
-Customers are heavily influenced by price.
+Your customer base is heavily influenced by price.
 Get it right through research and analysis to avoid scaring them away.

 4. Create an online store

 An online store allows shoppers to buy products from you over the Internet using a web browser or a mobile app.
 If you’re tight on budget and plan to validate your product idea before committing to an ecommerce store, try Shopify’s Starter plan.
-Access all the tools you need to sell from $5 a month.
+Access all the tools you need to sell, for a low monthly fee of $5.